Pythonaire/HAP-Python-Packet-Bridge/README.md

 Put the files into your prefered path.
 Instead of "main.py", delivered by HAP-Python, use "async_main.py" to startup.
 It is tested with a Raspberry Pi Zero W as a bridge and 3 devices, based on Adafruit Feather 433 MHz RFM69 (M0 SAMD21 mcu and 32u4 mcu).

-To change sensor devices, services or characteristics or add additional sensor devices, just place new classes into Sensor.py or change the existing.
+To change sensor devices, services or characteristics or add additional sensor devices, just place new classes into Sensors.py or change the existing.
+Changes or new classes needed to declared in "async_main.py" (bridge.add_accessory(your class (driver, 'your name to be displayed')))

 ## Significant changes/modification